 Metal is one particular resource that has potential for resource scarcity or supply issues into the future.

-In this guide, we look at the ways we might be able to use metals more sustainably into the future.
+In this guide, we look at the ways we might be able to use metals more sustainably into the future, where reserves & metal supply might be a concern.

 Overall – What Is The Sustainable Use Of Metals?